How long have you worked for Herringswell Stables? Since April, 2009.

 What was your first racing-related job?
 I worked for Maryland Jockey Club track photographer Jim McCue for three years.
 Not only did I learn photography from a true master (and one of the finest men in horse racing), but my experience at the track opened so many doors for me.
 In fact that’s how I met Graham, Anita and Adrian – which led to great friendships and subsequently the most rewarding and enjoyable job I’ve ever had.

 Any other fond memories?
 My friend Chris Antley’s Triple Crown wins: the 1991 Kentucky Derby on Strike The Gold and the 1999 Kentucky Derby and Preakness on Charismatic.
 Better Talk Now’s Breeders’ Cup Turf win in 2004; I had a pretty sizable ticket on him that day!
 Shared Account’s Breeders Cup in 2010.
+Miss Temple City running – and winning – against the boys.
 Main Sequence’s remarkable Grade 1 streak in 2014, and of course Animal Kingdom’s Kentucky Derby and Dubai World Cup victories.
 We’ve been so fortunate to have such incredible horses here at Herringswell over the years.